This article covers:

 To disable Adblock Plus, click the ABP icon in your toolbar and choose "Disable on this site".

-Once these are disabled, reload the Create project page.
+Once these are disabled, refresh the Clipchamp project page.

 Log out of your Clipchamp account.